-Not a very pretty picture.
-99 percent does not sound so good when put in terms we can understand.
-How many miss-billed invoices a month does that mean to you?
+Not a pretty picture!
+When put in terms we can understand, 99 percent does not sound very good at all .
+How many incorrect invoices a month does that mean to you?
 What is the cost?
 How many shipments go out with the wrong product, the wrong count, or to the wrong address?
 How much does this cost the bottom line?

 Worse, how often do you receive the wrong product, quantity, packaging or quality?
 Are shipments early or late?
-How much extra time and effort are added to your cost just to prepare inventory so that it is sellable to your customers?
+How much extra time and effort are added to your cost just to prepare inventory so that it is right for your customers?
 99 percent is just not good enough.

 Six Sigma is an international standard based on statistics.
 Proponents strive for less than four errors per million.
 99 percent represents 10,000 errors per million.
 Is there any doubt that this is one of the factors that makes some companies such fierce competitors?
 There is no reason for us to accept error rates that others would be fired (or worse) if they allowed them to occur.

-What can be done?
+What can you and your company do?
 The answer is your focus on Execution.
 Good execution delivers profit to your company and time to you.
 Do you have these three execution disciplines established in your company?

 1. Priorities.
 Never have more than a handful of priorities at any given time (month, quarter, and year).
 Does everyone know your top 5 and top 1 of 5 priorities?
 If so, you will have alignment throughout your company.